Are you doing a gutters project?

 How to Prep Gutters for Inclement Weather

-It’s extremely important to keep your gutters free of debris, since leaves, twigs, dirt and other detritus will impede the flow of water through the gutter trough.
+It’s extremely important to keep your gutters free of debris, since leaves, twigs, dirt, and other detritus will impede the flow of water through the gutter trough.

-If you don’t have gutter guards, you’ll probably want to clean your gutters at least once a year, preferably prior to the start of your region’s rainy or snowy season.
+If you don’t have gutter guards, you’ll probably want to clean your gutters at least once a year, preferably before the start of your region’s rainy or snowy season.
 You’ll also want to visually inspect your gutters for any damage and leaks.
 You can test-run your gutters with water from a hose.

 Lastly, make sure the water exiting the downspouts is not pooling and is moving away from your foundation.